ogdenpm/intel80tools/Doc/IntelSrc.md

 ### asm80_v4.1

 This is one of the most complex builds and the comments and variable names in the corresponding  C port are more up to date.
-The main source of the complexity is due to managing the various overlays and to auto generated different code variants for the various build models from a largely common code set.
+The main source of the complexity is due to managing the various overlays and to auto generated different code variants for the various build models, from a largely common code set.

 To note, the files created